dodona-edu/judge-html/docs/pages/check-class.md

 # Check Class

-Checks are classes with a function that *checks* (...) something, and returns `True` or `False` to indicate that the check passed.
+`Check`s are classes with a function that *checks* (...) something, and returns `True` or `False` to indicate that the check passed.

 It is important to note that the Check class uses a `fluent interface`, meaning the methods can be chained together, and using a method will return a `Check`.
-This means the methods can be used inside ChecklistItems, and so on.
+This means the methods can be used inside `ChecklistItem`s, and so on.

-## or_abort
+## `or_abort`

 This function will cause the check's TestSuite to **stop** evaluating, and cause **all future checks to fail**.
 This should be used in case a first check is a necessary requirement for the following checks to succeed.